 Motion Graphics Designer/Animator

 Creating engaging 2d and 3d animation can help bring complex ideas, software or services to life.
-This can be achieve in a way that can’t be done with traditional video production techniques.
+This can be achieved in a way that can’t be done with traditional video production techniques.
 It is a highly technical and skilled job to create branded animations, or infographics.

 Marketing and Distribution Specialist